GitHubSwapna/kafka-producer/README.md

 Using StringSerializer for Key and value as JsonSerializer

-This Application running inside the docker.
+This Application is going to run inside the docker.
+1.do maven clean and install

-create the image of the application inside docker using
+2.create the image of the application inside docker using
                     docker build -t kafka-producer .

 Data can post using URL http://localhost:9191/publish